Read the latest recommendations in Frogeye Leaf Spot, a multi-state collaborative publication (2016).

 If residue cannot be buried, then rotating out of soybean for at least two years will help reduce risk.
 It is not yet known how long the pathogen survives over years, but soybeans should not be planted for at least one year followed by planting resistant varieties.

 When frogeye lesions are found on plants prior to soybean growth stage R3, fungicide applications may be warranted on highly susceptible varieties.
 This is entirely dependent on the occurrence of weather conditions that continue to favor infection and lesion development.
-See Fungicide Efficacy for the Control of Soybean Foliar Diseases, 2017, for recommendations.

 Source: Frogeye Leaf Spot of Soybean.
 Crop Protection Network, 2016